What is phonics?

 Children have many opportunities for reading in school which include: shared reading in the daily English session, reading lessons as a whole class, reading a class read where every child has a copy of the same book, RIC (retrieval, interpret, author's choice) picture activities, ERIC (everyone reading in class) sessions and individual reading.
 As well as these scheduled opportunities to read in class, each classroom has a dedicated reading area to encourage reading for enjoyment.
 This area promotes a love of reading and encourages children to be actively involved in writing book reviews and selecting books for themselves and their peers to enjoy.
 Throughout the week (often as part of Guided Reading or in early years and KS1, ‘free time’) children will have the opportunity to access this area.

 In KS1 and KS2, children will have opportunities to read frequently during whole class English lessons.
 This may involve reading together as a class from the board or reading/sharing a range of texts.
-In addition to this, every class in KS1 and 2 has a class read, meaning each child has their own copy of the same book and they are encouraged to read alongside the teacher or independently to the class.
+In addition to this, every class in KS1 and 2 has a class reading book, meaning each child has their own copy of the same book and they are encouraged to read alongside the teacher or independently to the class.
 This text may be aimed at a slightly higher level than the children are able to read independently, but with the support of the class teacher, children are able to access the text and extend their reading ability and comprehension.
 Class reads are often used as key texts in whole class reading lessons.
 In Reception, towards the end of the school year, children participate in shared/group reading activities to prepare them for guided reading in KS1.